ngeor/rusty-basic/README.md

 ### Code separation

-Classes like lexer, parser, interpreter, etc tend to be organized in multiple files, but they are still the same struct spanning multiple files.
+Classes like lexer, parser, interpreter, etc tend to be organized in multiple files, but they are still the same `struct` spanning multiple files.
 The design is therefore quite monolithic.

 ### Adding new built-in functions/subs

-Adding new built-ins involves touching a lot of places in the code.
-It would be interesting to see if this can be turned around, modeling the built-in as a struct implementing all necessary traits needed to make it fit into the puzzle (e.g. type resolver, linter, implementation logic).
+~~Adding new built-ins involves touching a lot of places in the code.
+It would be interesting to see if this can be turned around, modeling the built-in as a struct implementing all necessary traits needed to make it fit into the puzzle (e.g. type resolver, linter, implementation logic).~~ Resolved.
+Built-ins are now self-contained modules.